squinkylabs/SqHarmony/docs/arpeggiator.md

 ## Block diagram

-Aside from being nice looking, it may help understand what's going in.
+Aside from being nice looking, it may help understand what's going on.
 For one thing, you can see that the note buffer holds all the recent notes/voltages that were input.
 And that input of data is controlled only by CV and Gate.
 That is all totally independent of the arpeggiation, which is applied as data is copied from the note buffer to the playback buffer.
 There data is played over and over until something happens to make Arpeggiator copy from the note buffer again.

 You can also see the reset logic only resets the playback buffer, it does not effect the note buffer.
 ![Arpeggiator block diagram](./arpeggiator.svg)